fable-compiler/fable-powerpack/docs/posts/fetch.md

 title: Fetch
 ---

-Fetch is an API making request over network easier than with `XMLHttpRequest`.
-It's allow you to write your request using "pipeline" style.
+Fetch is an API making a request over a network easier than with `XMLHttpRequest`.
+It allows you to write your request using the "pipeline" style.

 ## Access

-To acces the fetch API, you need to use the following `open` declaration
+To access the fetch API, you need to use the following `open` declaration.

 ```fs
 open Fable.PowerPack